apache/incubator-devlake-website/versioned_docs/version-v0.16/Metrics/PRCycleTime.md

 <b>SQL Queries</b>

 The following SQL shows how to find the `cycle time` of a specific PR.
-DevLake pre-calculates the metric and stores it in table.pull_requests.
+DevLake pre-calculates the metric and stores it in table.project_pr_metrics.

 ```
 SELECT
-  change_timespan/60 as 'PR Cycle Time(h)'
+  pr_cycle_time/60 as 'PR Cycle Time(h)'
 FROM
-  pull_requests
+  project_pr_metrics
 ```